Backyard Composting

-Feeding the soil in the yard is the key to any successful garden and compost is one of the best ways to feed your soil.
+Feeding the soil in the yard is the key to any successful garden and backyard composting is one of the best ways to feed your soil.
 Compost adds nutrients, helps conserve moisture and increases worm activity – creating a strong and healthy garden.

 Why compost